Fudan-HQLab/AiDTA/README.md

 ## Code organization

+### `game.py`
+This file provides the core logic for sequence manipulation, state representation, and game evaluation.

+### `mcts.py`
+This file implements the Monte Carlo Tree Search (MCTS) algorithm used for decision-making.

 ### `cnn_net.py`
 This file defines the core neural network architecture, including the policy-value network and its training logic.